 Figure 10.
-Forest composition and woody species cover (%BA) in circular plot CP8, and evolution of the seedlings number in the permanent transect TR8 between 2018 and 2021.Treefall gap (a fallen Pisonia tree near the transect) and the signs of the passage of a high tide or strong swell.
+Forest composition and woody species cover (%BA) in circular plot CP8, and evolution of the seedlings number in the permanent transect TR8 between 2018 and 2022.\\ ‡Passage of a high tide or strong swell on the transect. † Impact of the strong swell of mid-July 2022.